Raihan Rahman: Hougang United

 Following the disbandment of the LionsXII, Raihan signed for Hougang United for the 2016 S.League season.
 While clubs like Warriors FC and Geylang International were rumoured to be interested in his services, he chose Hougang because they were his first club, having trained with Sengkang Punggol as a 15 year old.
 Despite some fine performances, he was released by the Cheetahs at the end of the season.

 Balestier Khalsa

 Raihan came close to retiring before it was announced on Balestier Khalsa's Facebook and Instagram page on 5 January 2017 that he would be joining the Tigers ahead of the 2017 S.League campaign.
 He made his debut for the club against Warriors and scored a debut goal by a penalty.
 He scored his second goal for the Tigers through a stupendous free kick, handing his side a 2-1 win against Brunei DPMM FC in the Tigers' 5th league game of the season.

+His injury in a match against Hougang United in 2018 rendered him unable to continue playing in the season, causing Head Coach Marko Kraljevic to find replacements.